w3f/polkadot-wiki/docs/learn/learn-governance.md

 If the cancellation is controversial enough that the council cannot get a two-thirds majority, then it will be left to the stakeholders *en masse* to determine the fate of the proposal.

+In governance v2, there is a special operation for intervening with a proposal that is already being voted on known as **Cancelation**.
+The operation will immediately reject an ongoing referendum regardless of its status.
+Depending on the roots of the incident there is also potential for the initial proposer of the deposit to get slashed.

+Cancelation is itself a governance operation which must be voted upon by the network in order to execute.
+Since there is usually some urgency to this type of operation, Cancelation comes with its own Origin and Track which has a low lead-time and Approval/Support curves with slightly sharper reductions in their thresholds for passing.

 ### Blacklisting